Nimbupani Designs

 The elephant in the room

 Before I proceed, I must mention that IE (even IE 8) does not support SVG.
+IE 9 Preview does have support for SVG.
 Google Chrome’s native support of SVG is not as good as Opera, Firefox, or Safari either (see this excellent chart of SVG support on various browsers).
 Google has released SVG Web which allows SVG to be rendered on all browsers that support either SVG or Flash.

 Fonts in SVG